Lifeboats of the Titanic: Launch of the lifeboats

 It was not until about 12:40 a.m., an hour after Titanic struck the iceberg at 11:40 p.m. on 14 April, that the first lifeboat was lowered into the sea.
-The boats were lowered in sequence, from the middle forward then aft, with First Officer William McMaster Murdoch, Third Officer Herbert Pitman and Fifth Officer Harold Lowe working on the starboard side, and Chief Officer Henry Tingle Wilde, 6th officer James Moody and Second Officer Charles Lightoller working on the port side, with the assistance of Captain Smith.
+The lifeboats were lowered in sequence, from the middle forward then aft, with First Officer William McMaster Murdoch, Third Officer Herbert Pitman and Fifth Officer Harold Lowe working on the starboard side, and Chief Officer Henry Tingle Wilde, Sixth Officer James Paul Moody and Second Officer Charles Lightoller working on the port side, with the assistance of Captain Smith.
 The collapsible boats were dealt with last, as they could not be launched until the forward davits were clear.

 Smith had ordered his officers to put the "women and children in and lower away".
 However, Murdoch and Lightoller interpreted the evacuation order differently: Murdoch as women and children first, while Lightoller as women and children only.
-Lightoller lowered lifeboats with empty seats if there were not any women and children waiting to board, while Murdoch only allowed a limited number of men to board if all the nearby women and children had already embarked.
+In fact Lightoller lowered lifeboats with empty seats if there were not any women and/or children waiting to board at all, while Murdoch only allowed a limited number of men to board if all the nearby women and children had already embarked.
 This had a significant effect on the survival rates of the men aboard Titanic, whose chances of survival came to depend on which side of the ship they tried to find lifeboat seats.

 Two contemporary estimates were given for the number of occupants in each lifeboat, one by the British inquiry that followed the disaster, and one by survivor Archibald Gracie, who obtained accounts and data from other survivors.
-However, the figures given – 854 persons and 795 persons respectively – far exceed the confirmed number of 712 survivors, due to confusion and misreporting.
-Some occupants were transferred between boats before being picked up by RMS Carpathia.
+However, the figures given–854 persons and 795 persons respectively–far exceed the confirmed number of 712 survivors, due to confusion and misreporting.
+Some occupants were transferred between lifeboats before being picked up by RMS Carpathia.
 More recent research has helped to produce estimates of the number of occupants that are closer to the total number of survivors rescued by Carpathia.